-TW: dissociation, high stress symptoms, guilt/self-blame, discussion of delusions/mental illness, ableism
+TW: dissociation, discussion of delusions/mental illness, ableism, stalking

-I was pretty annoyed that Will and Avery were insisting on accompanying me into my apartment, even if I – kind of – understood why.
+I was pretty annoyed that Will and Avery insisted on accompanying me into my apartment, even if I—kind of—understood why.
 It’d been a long time since I’d freaked out that badly, and truthfully, for all that I was managing to look and act normal-ish again, I still wasn’t back together.
 I felt… exposed.
 Which was why I didn’t really want them here.

 Somehow, though, I’d forgotten about Nathan.